 Now Michael is of course a fictional character, but his decision-making process is entirely real, as evidenced by a huge body of science that falls under the title of behavioural economics.
 We may like to think of ourselves as rational beings when it comes to making decisions, but all the studies and research show that in fact we make decisions under the influence of a variety of different biases that we’re probably not even aware of.

 What my three scenarios demonstrate is that we cannot for a moment underestimate the bias in our society towards using the car.
 No matter how many carrots we dangle in front of someone, we are very unlikely to be able to simply encourage them into using alternative forms of transport, because the bias towards their car generally carries far more weight than any benefit they stand to gain from the alternatives.
 The most effective way to overcome the bias is to use that same human instinct – the instinct to avoid loss – on the other side of the equation.
 People are far more likely to use alternative transport if by doing so they can avoid spending a fiver.
 Suddenly it’s a different proposition.
 They can avoid spending £100 a month.
-Under a fully integrated and balanced transport strategy, many people will choose to avoid this cost.
-People’s behaviour will change.
-But that modal shift will only happen with a fully integrated and balanced transport strategy.
+Under an integrated and balanced transport strategy, many people will choose to avoid this cost and people’s behaviour will change.